carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 {: .callout}

 MPI jobs cannot generally be run as stand-alone executables.
-Instead, they should be started with the `mpirun` command, which ensures that the appropriate run-time support for parallelism is included.
+Instead, they should be started with the `mpiexec` command, which ensures that the appropriate run-time support for parallelism is included.

-On its own, `mpirun` can take many arguments specifying how many machines will participate in the process.
-In the context of our queuing system, however, we do not need to specify this information, the `mpirun` command will obtain it from the queuing system, by examining the environment variables set when the job is launched.
+On its own, `mpiexec` can take many arguments specifying how many machines will participate in the process.
+In the context of our queuing system, however, we do not need to specify this information, the `mpiexec` command will obtain it from the queuing system, by examining the environment variables set when the job is launched.

 > ## What changes are needed for an MPI version of the &#960; calculator?